Detailed Instructions

 .
 This will point to a choicePrompt

-element shortly.<redblue-video>
+element shortly.

 <hvml xmlns="https://hypervideo.tech/hvml#" hidden="hidden">